The IllustrisTNG Simulations: Public Data Release: Summary and Conclusions

 \section{Summary and Conclusions}

 We have made publicly available data from the IllustrisTNG simulation project at the permanent URL:

 \begin{itemize} \item[] \url{http://www.tng-project.org/data/} \end{itemize} IllustrisTNG is a series of large-scale, cosmological simulations ideal for studying the formation and evolution of galaxies.
 The simulation suite consists of three volumes: TNG50, TNG100, and TNG300.
 Each flagship run is accompanied by lower-resolution realizations, and a dark-matter only analog of every simulation is also available.
-The current data release includes TNG100 and TNG300 in their entirety, and TNG50 will be publicly released in the future.
+The current data release includes TNG50, TNG100 and TNG300 in their entirety.
 Full snapshots, group catalogs (both friends of friends halos and {\sc SubFind} subhalos), merger trees, high time-resolution subboxes, and many supplementary data catalogs are made available.
 The highest resolution TNG300-1 includes more than ten million gravitationally bound structures, and the TNG100-1 volume contains $\sim$20,000 well-resolved galaxies at $z=0$ with stellar mass exceeding $10^{9} {\rm M}_\odot$.
 The galaxies sampled in these volumes encompass a broad range of mass, type, environment and assembly history, and realize fully representative synthetic universes within the context of $\Lambda$CDM.

 The total data volume produced by the Illustris[TNG] project is sizeable, $\sim$1.1 PB in total, all directly accessible online.
 We have developed several tools to make these data accessible to the broader community, without requiring extensive local computational resources.
 In addition to direct data download, example scripts, web-based API access methods, and extensive documentation previously developed for the original Illustris simulation, we extend the data access functionality in several ways.
 Namely, with new on-demand visualization and analysis functionality, and with the remote JupyterLab-based analysis interface.
 By making the TNG data publicly available, we aim to maximize the scientific return from the considerable computational resources invested in the TNG simulation suite.